Introduction

 Recycling When Purchasing a New Appliance

 When you buy a new appliance, the simplest way to recycle the old one is often to ask the retailer to take it back.
-This service is generally funded by an advance recycling fee (ARF) added to the price of each new appliance sold.
+This service is funded by an advance recycling fee (ARF) included in the price of each new appliance sold: you pay for recycling at the time of purchase, which is why later take-back is free.
+Do not confuse this fee with the pay-as-you-throw bag tax, which applies to household rubbish rather than appliances.

 Collection Points for Recycling

 If you do not intend to purchase a new appliance immediately, or if the take-back service is not offered by the retailer, you can take your used refrigerator to one of the many collection points across the country.
-Sites such as Sens - Swicoand Swiss Recyclingallow you to locate the nearest collection point.
+Sites such as SENS eRecycling and Swico Recycling let you locate the nearest collection point.

 The Importance of Proper Waste Disposal